 What Salah Really Is

 Originally, fifty daily prayers were commanded on the night of Mi'raj.
-Through the Prophet ﷺ's conversations with Prophet Musa (AS), who urged him to ask for reductions, it was reduced step by step to five.
+Through the Prophet ﷺ's conversations with Prophet Musa (AS), who urged him to ask for reductions based on his experience with the Children of Israel, it was reduced step by step to five.
 Then Allah said: "They are five prayers and they are fifty — the word is not changed with Me." — (Bukhari).
 Five prayers that count as fifty in reward.
+Allah reduced the number out of mercy — but kept the full reward.
 One prayer, ten times its weight.

-And in Sujud — the most intimate position in Islam — the Prophet ﷺ said: "The closest that a servant is to his Lord is when he is in prostration — so make plentiful supplication therein." — (Muslim)
+And in Sujud — the most intimate position in all of Islam — the Prophet ﷺ said: "The closest that a servant is to his Lord is when he is in prostration — so make plentiful supplication therein." — (Muslim).
+The moment your forehead touches the ground, you are at your nearest point to Allah.
+Most people rush through it.
+The Prophet ﷺ lingered there.

 What Salah Protects You From